Parisa-Bagherzadeh/Persian_Licenese-Plate-Recognition-and-Verification/README.md

-# License Plate Recognition and Verification
+# License Plate Detection, Recognition and Verification
 This project consists of three parts :
 1 - YOLOV8 is used to detect license plates on images
 2 - Deep Text Recognition Benchmark is used to recognize the lincense plates which have been detected in the previous step